flowchart TD

 213.4.3 4.3 Scaling Laws as a Budget Guide

-Empirical scaling laws relate loss to parameters, data, and compute through smooth power laws.
-The Chinchilla analysis showed that for a fixed compute budget, model size and training tokens should grow in roughly equal proportion, and that many large models were undertrained relative to their size [2].
+where \(N\) is the parameter count, \(D\) is the number of training tokens, \(E\) is the irreducible loss, and \(A, B, \alpha, \beta\) are fitted constants.
+The Chinchilla analysis fit this surface under a fixed compute budget \(C \approx 6 N D\) and showed that the optimum scales model size and training tokens in roughly equal proportion, \(N \propto C^{0.5}\) and \(D \propto C^{0.5}\), and that many large models of the era were badly undertrained relative to their size [11].
 The practical lesson for design is to size the model to the data and compute you actually have rather than to the largest model you can fit.

 213.5 5.
 Blocks and Modularity